 Oh, sure, I’ve given this opinion before about the likes of Firefly or Riddler, but those are entirely debatable propositions that some of you did, in fact, debate me on.
 In contrast, I can count on one hand the number of people who remember the DCAU Hugo Strange, and half of them are probably remembering his two-second cameo in JLU.
 If his spotlight episode “The Strange Secret of Bruce Wayne” is talked about at all, it’s for all the hilarious shenanigans that Joker, Penguin, and Two-Face get into; Hugo himself was little more than a colorless cog to move the plot along, every bit as forgettable as the likes of Boss Biggis or Nostromos.

-The Batman‘s Hugo has a very… distinct design, no doubt, but from the instant he opens his mouth you know that he’s a learned man, an unflappable man, a man who can peel you apart after two minutes’ small-talk.
+The Batman‘s Hugo has a very… distinct design, no doubt, but from the second he opens his mouth you know that he’s a learned man, an unflappable man, a man who can peel you apart after two minutes’ small-talk.

 His sinister wheeze, by the way, is provided by one Frank Gorshin, the same man who was capable of this forty years and forty thousand cigarettes ago.
 Like all performers of his caliber, he left this world far too soon, but I find it somewhat poignant that the man who brought Batman’s first TV archenemy to life ended his career bringing Batman’s first comics archenemy to life.

 Strange’s professional credentials sway the judge toward believing that Ethan is fit for reintegration into society, while a scientist from Wayne Enterprises assures us that Ethan’s mutations will eventually fade (… I think?) if he refrains from shapeshifting for a long enough time.
 The scientist, by the way, is a neat little Easter Egg that shows off the depths of Weisman’s comics geekery.
 Good man.